KagontleBooysen/DQN/README.md

 # Rendering
 The environment can be rendered to visualize the agent's movements and the positions of other elements.
 The following emojis represent the elements:

-- Agent: 🙂 (doctor)
+- Agent: 🙂
-- Medicine Cabinet: 💊
+- Chemotherapy Ward: 💊
 - Doctors: 👨‍⚕️
 - Nurses: 👩‍⚕️
-- Beds: 🛏
+- Radiologist: 🛏

 # Example Output
 Training the model before play.py